microscopic-image-analysis/microscopic-image-analysis.github.io/_team/shantanu-kodgirwar.md

 layout: "member"
 ---

-My projects are at an intersection of applying bayesian modeling techniques to applications of computational imaging such as Ptychography.
-These projects are mainly driven by our group's focus on bayesian modeling and my interest in applying these techniques to problems in optics.
-Morever, I am also involved with development of new 3D-2D registration methods in Cryo-EM and X-ray nanotomography.
+My projects lie at the intersection of applying Bayesian modeling techniques to computational microscopy, including Cryo-EM and coherent diffractive imaging (CDI)—mainly ptychography.
+Driven by our group’s focus on Bayesian inference and my interests for addressing challenges in optics, I work on developing new inference methods and applying them to some imaging problems such as 3D-2D rigid registration, high dynamic range imaging or phase retrieval in CDI.

 ### Further links